sola-st/ChangeGuard/INSTALL.md

 ## Usage Example

-The `./LExecutorCC/example.json` file contains an example of code change from the x project.
+The `./LExecutorCC/example.json` file contains an example of code change from the `airflow` project.
 Follow [these instructions](https://github.com/sola-st/ChangeGuard?tab=readme-ov-file#running) to run ChangeGuard on it.